Climate Corporate Data Accountability Act (SB 253)

 3. Public Disclosure:

 Once emissions have been calculated and received assurance, the results must be publicly disclosed.
 While the CARB is still discussing how and where to publish, we recommend publication on the reporting entity’s website.
-More information is expected to be published by CARB in July 2025.
+More information is expected to be published by CARB in Q1 2026.

 Why Does This Matter?